 The platforms listed are tools.
 It’s down to you to offer great experience and value to the person reading it.

-With over 10 years commercial experience in creative design and front-end web development I have been given some brilliant opportunities to work on products which have been fun, engaging and challenging.
-A large proportion of my experience has come from Satzuma, a gifting and tech company based in London.
+With over 15 years of commercial experience in creative design and front-end web development, I have been given some brilliant opportunities to work on products which have been fun, engaging and challenging.

 Snap shot of early icons for the flash application –